 For more information on textile diversion please visit the Ontario Textile Diversion Collaborative and check out your city’s Textile Recycling program.

 While these steps are all worth pursuing, it would be naive to assume they can solve our planet's enormous trash problem.
 What is needed more than wide-scale recycling is less consumption.

 There needs to be a shift to buying less and buying better, focusing less on 'good deals' and more on what will last and what can be repaired.
 When shopping for future items, support those few companies that are incorporating recycled material into their goods, since this is an effort worthy of support.

 And if you need my help to assess/purge your wardrobe, make smarter shopping decisions and understand what exactly you want to wear—you know where to find me!

 Thanks for reading!

 Love the content I'm creating and looking for a way to support it?
 This is it.
-Your support enables me to able to keep writing, taking photos and sharing clothing that inspires me, without ever shifting the focus to selling brands I don't wholeheartedly believe in.
-Thank you doesn't begin to cover it - but I'm going to say it anyway.
+Your support enables me to able to keep writing, taking photos and creating content that is valuable and tangible, without ever shifting the focus to selling brands I don't wholeheartedly believe in.
 Thank you.